digital-culture-seminar/vyriyang-poetry-generator/The_flowers_of_Evil.md

-## An Amusement
-Will he, when May labour their windy

-I must, to flash your meager morning bread

-Assign a venal log living vaults, slip

-Swing the monastery as her bedroom

-Praise stupefaction, in all delight

-This living spectacle of jewels

-To love vaults to the mud-soaked log

-Their spiritual neck，will you slip to gold

-Warming the inner child in this slothful door

-As windy love outside our studio log
+## Sunny And Arms
+    As sunny labour down her graveyard jewels

-O slothful log!
+    O mud-soaked jewels!
 Oh, when may I glean

-Venal crowd up gold wall
+    Labour a venal jewels warming glass, fall

+    Will he flash purple out of the azure crowd

+    Spiritual jewels over steadfast living room

+    His spiritual neck，will he love to gold

+    This swing glass of monk

-Love spiritual vaults to gold their blue neck
+    Love spiritual censer to gold his gray neck

-Knowing our vaults and birth both are stupefaction
+    You must, to labour your vulgar breaking dawn bread

+    To assign glass to the slothful jewels

+    Swing the log as your balcony

+    Will she, when July assign his sunny

+    To slip of my neck, my eye's delight

+    Ennoble stupefaction, in all delight